-We specialize in single vision lenses, lined bifocals, lined trifocals, round bifocals, no-line progressive lenses and office lenses.
+We specialize in single vision lenses, lined bifocals, lined trifocals, round bifocals, no-line progressive lenses, and office lenses.
 We would love to help you figure out which one would best work for you.
-The lens index materials that we use are CR-39 (plastic), Trivex, 1.67 and 1.74 and in some cases polycarbonate.
-Certain prescriptions and frames require high index materials.
+(Certain prescriptions and frames require high index materials.)

 We have non-prescription sunglasses in polarized and non-polarized lenses and we have bifocal sunglass readers.
 We sell the brand name “Fitovers” that are polarized sunglasses that are made to be worn over your clear glasses or you can wear them like sunglasses.
-We have a wide selection of polarized clip-ons and we carry ophthalmic frames that have a magnetic clip on.
+We have a wide selection of polarized clip-on and we carry ophthalmic frames that have a magnetic clip-on.

 There are different coatings that can be applied to your lenses.
-Crizal is the brand that we like to use as it reduces glare from nighttime driving, overhead lighting, etc. overall it just helps your see things sharper and clearer as it lets more light in, and as an added plus there is a scratch coating built in.
-For the patients that are light sensitive this would not be something for you.
+Crizal is the brand that we like to use as it reduces glare from nighttime driving, overhead lighting, etc. overall it just helps you see things sharper and clearer as it lets more light in, and as an added plus there is a scratch coating built-in.
+For the patients that are light-sensitive, this would not be something for you.